 MOD This sets the amount of the current MODP voice modulation program.
-In the counterclockwise position, the voice will always be clean (unaffected by the modulation), unless the low-pass filter MODP effect is selected, in which case the voice will be clean in the clockwise position.
+In the counterclockwise position, the voice will always be clean (unaffected by the modulation), unless the low-pass filter or chord MODP effect are selected.
 The MODP programs are described in detail in a table further below.
 TUNE This sets the frequency of the voice, which can be changed either continuously or in quantised (chromatic) fashion, according to the current CHRM setting.
 Microtonal scales are supported, as is portamento, see Advanced Settings.
 The corresponding CV input follows the Eurorack 1V/octave standard.
 While a jack is connected to the input, the TUNE knob has no function.